-On September 5, 2025, Bridge Records released our second album, Passages, featuring more premiere recordings of French compositions from Franchomme’s era up to the present day.
-You’ll find cello duos by Franchomme, Fauré and living composer Philippe Hersant, that I recorded with Julia Bruskin (who also played on The Franchomme Album with me).
-Passages also includes a gorgeous but unknown sonata for cello and piano by Charles Koechlin, the well-loved sonata by Debussy, and shorter pieces by Chopin, Franchomme and Poulenc which I present with pianist Spencer Myer.
-Watch some of our session takes here!
-Our producer is again the multiple Grammy-award winning Steve Epstein, who shares engineering credits this time with Judith Sherman, another multiple Grammy-award winner.
+In September 2025, Bridge Records released our second album, Passages.
+It features more premiere recordings of French compositions from Franchomme’s era up to the present day, including cello duos by Franchomme, Fauré and living composer Philippe Hersant recorded with Julia Bruskin, and sonatas by Charles Koechlin and Debussy with shorter pieces by Chopin, Franchomme and Poulenc recorded with Spencer Myer.
+Our producer is again the multiple Grammy-award winning Steve Epstein, who shares engineering credits with Judith Sherman, another multiple Grammy-award winner.
+Watch some session takes here!

-The Franchomme and Chopin works included are recorded here for the first time ever, and the music is found in my Dover publication Selected Works for Cello and Piano by Auguste Franchomme (which also contains original French editions for music on The Franchomme Project).
+The Franchomme works included are world premiere recordings, whose editions are in my Dover publication Selected Works for Cello and Piano by Auguste Franchomme.

-Passages was reviewed in the January/February edition of The Wholenote!
+Passages was reviewed in the February edition of The Wholenote!

 I'm grateful to Classical Department Director Charlie Kusiel King for having me @WKCRFM this Tuesday to discuss our new album Passages!
 Charlie kindly provided me this recording of our interview: https://youtu.be/_6Z9gk9-o5w